mikepqr/algorithms/0/exercises.md

 ### d

-From the question: there exists an algorithm for multiplying to n-bit numbers with running time M(n). n here is the number of bits in a general number, not the number denoting which Fibonnaci number we're calculating, so I will use b to denote number of bits.
+From the question: there exists an algorithm for multiplying two n-bit numbers with running time M(n). n here is the number of bits in a general number, not the number denoting which Fibonnaci number we're calculating, so I will use b to denote number of bits.

 Multiplication running time = Ɵ(M(b))